 How do I know the inspector I choose is looking out for my best interest and not just trying to get another Realtor referral?

 One of the most difficult and highly debated question to answer.
 While conflicts of interests between agents and inspectors certainly exist in this industry, it is not the norm.
 There are many home inspectors to choose from, all with different backgrounds, knowledge, work ethics and morals.
-When searching for a home inspector one thing I can honestly tell you to watch out for, are pages on their website that specifically target real estate agents.
+When searching for a home inspector one thing we can honestly tell you to watch out for, are pages on their website that specifically target real estate agents.
 On those pages you might see catch phrases such as “non-alarmist”, ”team member” or “we won’t kill your deal”.
 These tell tale phrases should be viewed as a potential conflict of interest and it is in your best interest to continue your search elsewhere.
 An important thing to remember is that home inspectors are not employees of real estate offices or agents.
 True professional home inspectors are hard working owner/operators of their own companies.
 Their primary job and focus should be solely on you the client.
 They should only be working for you and be looking out for your best interest, no matter where their referral came from.

 Remember, the choice is completely yours to make when it comes to hiring a home inspector.
 Do not feel rushed or pressured by your agent to use one of their “preferred” inspectors.
 Take your time and find the RIGHT home inspector for you.